-The purpose of a Tree Preservation Order (TPO) is to protect individual trees and groups of trees for the public’s enjoyment.
+A Tree Preservation Order (TPO) protects individual trees and groups of trees for the public’s enjoyment.
 A TPO can apply to a single tree, a group of trees, a woodland or an area of trees.
 The tree or trees can be of any size, species or age.

-If you are unable to complete an online tree application, then you can download a paper form (application form 23) from our planning application and notification forms web-page.
+If you are unable to complete the application online, you can download a paper form:

 There are some very limited circumstances when there is no need to obtain consent from us, including:

-- the removal of dead branches from a living tree.
-(If these works are likely to cause public concern, it is advisable to contact us first so that we will be able to respond to any queries from members of the general public etc.),
+- the removal of dead branches from a living tree (if the work is likely to cause public concern, it is advisable to contact us first),

 - cutting down trees in accordance with one of the Forestry Commission's grant schemes, or where the Forestry Commission has granted a felling licence,

-- the removal of, or works to, dead or imminently dangerous trees.
-You must, however, contact us in writing, by letter or e-mail, with details of the works at least five days before carrying them out or as soon as possible afterwards.
+- the removal of, or works to, dead or imminently dangerous trees (contact us in writing with details of the works at least five days beforehand).

 You may need a felling licence from the Forestry Commission if you wish to fell more than five cubic metres in any calendar quarter.
 A licence is not needed if you are felling trees in a garden.